This article shows how you can add losses and individually assign them to production units.

 - Click on “Production” in the Project Navigation and then the “Add” Button in the section “Losses”.

 - First you can specify the name of the loss.
 Then you enter the value.
 You have three different options:

 - Efficiency: Constant Efficiency.
 Is often expressed as availability (e.g. 98% availability equals a loss of 2%).

 - Degradation: Time variable loss.
 The calculation takes place from month to month thus the loss decreases monthly.
 The input is an annualized value (Example: A degradation of 2% p.a. means that the efficiency is 98% after the first year, 96,04% after the second year etc.).

-- You can use the input field "Facilities" to specify the production units for which a loss applies.
-If all production units are equally affected, select the "All" button.
-If the loss affects only a single production unit you can select "Some" and you will have the ability to choose the affected one.
-In case that several production units are affected by the loss, select the first one and then - while holding down the "ctrl" (Windows) or "cmd" (Mac) key - select all other affected plants.
+- You can use the input field “Facilities” to specify the production units for which a loss applies.
+If all production units are equally affected, select the “All” button.
+If the loss affects only a single production unit you can select “Some” and you will have the ability to choose the affected one.
+In case that several production units are affected, select all affected plants.

 - In the fourth, you determine the “Start” and “End” dates.
 You have the option to add offsets.
 This can be used if a loss occurs only after a certain number of months/years after the production.
 With the aid of offsets you can define availability conveniently for certain operating years (Find out more about relative date relations).

 - By clicking on “Create” you save the created loss.